-People have a key role in protecting their own health, choosing appropriate treatments and managing long-term conditions.
-Self-management is a term used to include all the actions taken by people to recognise, treat and manage their own health.
-They may do this independently or in partnership with the healthcare system.
-Going forward self-care and prevention is integral to new models of care and the implementation of the local sustainability and transformation plan (STP).
+Going forward self-care and prevention is integral to new models of care and the implementation of the local sustainability and transformation partnership (STP).
 The self-care and prevention programme –covering Bradford district and Craven - has delivered projects which support transformational culture change across the health and social care system.
 Promoting awareness for people with long-term conditions of what help is around to support them to manage their own health and wellbeing as well as supporting people with what they can do to manage their own health and wellbeing in order to stay as fit and well as possible.

 We have delivered a successful programme of motivational interviewing training aimed at supporting frontline staff across the system to develop the skills, confidence and tools to support people to self-care.